 “No one will protect what they don’t care about.
 And no one will care about what they have never experienced.” –David Attenborough

-One of the many things the Whitebark Pine Ecosystem Foundation (WPEF) is doing is educating people on the importance of whitebark pine to the high elevation ecosystems, and the threats to whitebark pine existence.
+The Whitebark Pine Ecosystem Foundation (WPEF) is committed to educating people about the importance of whitebark pine in high-elevation ecosystems and the numerous threats this threatened tree species currently faces.
 What better place to do this than where many people experience whitebark pine – on a ski hill.
 The WPEF has created a certification program to encourage ski areas to conserve and restore whitebark pine.
 The Whitebark Pine Friendly Ski Area (WPFSA) certification program was launched in 2016.

 The intent of this certification program is to: